BESS Workgroup

 Highest-Preference Algorithm, each PE builds a list of

-candidate PEs, ordered by Preference value from the
+candidate PEs, ordered by Preference preference value from the

 numerically highest value to lowest value.
 E.g., For example, PE1